cacttus/sketchy/README.md

 ## Building
 Install Nodejs via cURL (Linux) or download (Windows).

-* _Note: The Linux package manager version of Node may be out of date._
+* _Note: The Linux package version of Node may be out of date, depending on your distro._

 If you're new to NPM, it installs all the dependencies by simply navigating to this project folder and running